EFL League Two

-The English Football League Two, simply known as League Two and for sponsorship purposes as Sky Bet League Two, is a professional association football league in England.
-EFL League Two is the third division of the English Football League (EFL) and the fourth-highest tier in the English football league system, after the Premier League, EFL Championship and the EFL League One.
-The EFL League Two is contested by 24 clubs.
+The English Football League Two is the third and lowest division of the English Football League (EFL) and the fourth-highest tier in the English football league system, after the Premier League, EFL Championship and the EFL League One, and above the English National League.
+It is contested by 24 professional clubs.

 Introduced for the 2004–05 English football season as Football League Two, it is a rebrand of the former Football League Third Division.

-As of the 2025-26 season, Newport County hold the longest tenure in this division following their promotion in the 2012–13 season.
+As of the 2025–26 season, Newport County hold the longest tenure in this division following their promotion in the 2012–13 season.
 There are currently two former Premier League clubs competing in this division: Oldham Athletic (1992–94) and Swindon Town (1993–94).

-The current holders are Doncaster Rovers.
+The current League Two champions are Bromley.

 Structure

-There are 24 clubs in this division.
+There are 24 clubs in the division.
 Each club plays each of the other clubs twice (once at home and once away) for a total of 46 matches per season and is awarded three points for a win, one for a draw and no points for a loss.
 From these points a league table is constructed.

 At the end of each season the top three teams, together with the winner of the play-offs between the teams which finished in the fourth to seventh positions, are promoted to EFL League One and are replaced by the four teams that finished at the bottom of that division.

-Similarly, the two teams that finished at the bottom of League Two are relegated to the National League and are replaced by the team that finished first and the team that won the second through seventh place play-off in that division.
-Technically a team can be reprieved from relegation if the team replacing them does not have a ground suitable for League football, but in practice this is a non-factor because every team currently in the National League has a ground that meets the League criteria (and even if they did not, a ground-sharing arrangement with another team could be made until their stadium was upgraded).
+The two teams that finish at the bottom of League Two are relegated to the National League and are replaced by the team that finished first and the team that won the second through seventh place play-off in that division.
+Technically a team can be reprieved from relegation if the team replacing them does not have a ground suitable for League football, but in practice this is a non-factor because every team currently in the National League has a ground that meets the League criteria.
 The other way that a team can be spared relegation is if another team either resigns or is expelled from the EFL.

 Final league position is determined, in order, by points obtained, goal difference, goals scored, a mini-league of the results between two or more teams ranked using the previous three criteria, and finally a series of one or more play-off matches.

 There is a mandatory wage cap in this division that limits spending on players' wages to 55% of club turnover.